apache/tooling-releases-client/COMMANDS.md

-│ exceptions  Get check exceptions for a release revision.                                                             │ │ failures    Get check failures for a release revision.                                                               │ │ status      Get check status for a release revision.                                                                 │ │ warnings    Get check warnings for a release revision.                                                               │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ exceptions  Get check exceptions for a release revision.                                                             │ │ failures    Get check failures for a release revision.                                                               │ │ status      Get check status for a release revision.                                                                 │ │ wait        Wait for checks to be completed.                                                                         │ │ warnings    Get check warnings for a release revision.                                                               │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```